 Guests of Lone Mountain Ranch can choose from of an amazing array of activities on and off the ranch.
 From horseback riding, to guided tours of Yellowstone Park, sleigh rides, cross-country skiing, downhill skiing, guided fly fishing, massage, yoga, and more.
 You will truly experience everything Montana has to offer!

 Why Choose Lone Mountain Ranch?

 Lone Mountain Ranch is a destination where guests disconnect from the world, while connecting with others through unforgettable adventures in a spectacular natural setting.
 Moments are crafted through discovery, exceptional people, fun activities, and a breathtaking environment.

-- Only an hour from Bozeman International Airport
+- Just under an hour from the Bozeman International Airport

 To plan your event, or arrange a tour of the ranch, please call 406.995.4644 or email firstname.lastname@example.org